n-eq/n-eq.github.io/_posts/2023-09-15-thoughts-as-a-first-time-speaker.md

 ## Try to occupy both hands

+Find the most comfortable use of your hands.
+Personally, I found that speaking with both hands on the microphone more reassuring so switching to it from time to time was really helpful to concentrate on other things than not knowing what do with my arms.

 ## Breathe, don't rush, allow some time during transitions

 This is definitely waaay easier said than done, and is most probably my hardest problem when publicly speaking.
+Don't be afraid to make variable-time stops when speaking.

 ## Don't be influenced by the audience's facial expressions

 I guess one of the reasons I got easily distracted and stressful during the presentation was that I misinterpreted some of the audience's facial expressions.
+Although I assume the vast majority of the audience was not knowledgeable on the topic, focusing too much on the audience made me think their reactions were bad judgements on the form or the content of the presentation.